-where new invaders are most likely to be introduced, such as boat launches or areas where tributaries enter the reservoirs.
-When a species is detected, plans are immediately developed to control or remove it.
-For instance, water chestnut control is currently underway at Muscoot Reservoir where it was detected in 2014.Water chestnut can create dense mats of green vegetation at the surface, making waters hard to navigate by boat and reducing the oxygen supply for fish.

-DEP has also been mitigating the impacts of the emerald ash borer, an invasive beetle that kills ash trees.
-The emerald ash borer was detected around Ashokan Reservoir in 2010.
+New York City reservoirs are regularly surveyed for aquatic invasive species like zebra mussels, hydrilla and water chestnut.
+Particular focus is given to the areas where new invaders are most likely to be introduced, such as boat launches or areas where tributaries enter the reservoirs.
+When a species is detected, plans are developed to control or remove it.
+For example, DEP has been mitigating the impacts of the emerald ash borer, an invasive beetle that kills ash trees, since it was first detected around Ashokan Reservoir in 2010.
 Several thousand beetle-infested ash trees have been removed through timber harvests while the wood retained its value, allowing the trees to be used for cabinetry, wood flooring and other products.
-Hazard trees near roadsides and walking paths will continue to be removed.
+Hazard trees near roadsides and walking paths continue to be removed.
 To mitigate its impact on public safety and other swaths of forest, DEP continues to survey other parts of the watershed to track the emerald ash borer's spread.

 As the ash trees continue to die off, DEP has also taken steps to allow new forests to grow.
 This requires other invasive species to be managed.
 Invasive shrubs such as Japanese barberry and multiflora rose are controlled in areas where loggers will be working.
-Currently there is a pilot deer enclosure in two areas that were recently harvested, designed to look at the impacts of deer and invasive species on young trees that are just becoming established.
+Currently there is a pilot deer exclosure in two areas that were recently harvested.
+Scientists are examining the enclosed area to better understand the effect of deer and invasive species on young trees as they first begin to grow.